Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card to the right represents the thoughts and feelings that underly your attitudes.
+Click for DetailsThe card at the bottom of the cross represents the foundation on which the situation is based.
 Ace of Swords: The seed of victory - perhaps as yet unseen.
 A challenge to be met and solved through the invocation of force.
 An opportunity to bring reason and intelligence to bear in the pursuit of justice and truth.
 An excessive power that must not be abused.
 May suggest new ideas or information that can reveal a solution to the problem at hand.